Cheyenne Mountain Zoo's Palm Oil Awareness

-- Native people often lose their land and livelihoods to large palm-oil companies.
+- Native people often lose their land and livelihoods to large palm oil manufacturers.
 Most of the money from non-sustainably produced palm oil does not trickle down to local people.

 - Local people can and should be trained in environmentally sustainable agriculture, reforestation techniques, ecotourism, and other sustainable trades, crafts and professions.
-This is happening in some areas and it is very exciting.
+This is happening in some areas which is very exciting.

 Rainforest, Wildlife and Biodiversity